DominikStiller/ptinsight/app/docs/Latency Recording.md

 # Latency Recording

-Latencies can be recorded using the latency tracker as described [here](Latency Tracker.md).
+Latencies can be recorded using the latency tracker which is described [here](Latency%20Tracking.md).
 Multiple runs are necessary to test different configurations and increase the sample size.
 This document describes the recording process.

 1. Stop the ingest and latency tracker components.